Ever wanted to go on a retreat, but not know where to start? An insider's guide on where to go and what to do when you get there.

 A smidgeon of familiarity was important to her.
 Since then, she has typically returned to familiar places and communities, where she can easily slot back into the rhythm of life as a framework for her retreat.
-She values a prayed-in place, silence, space, solitude, beauty, nature, and the opportunity for good walking.
+She values a prayed-in place, silence, space, solitude, beauty, nature and the opportunity for good walking.

 Occasionally it is good to try something different, say a retreat in the city among the bustle of people who are all in their ways images of God.
-It can also point up the difference between interior and exterior silence.
+It can also highlight the difference between interior and exterior silence.
 We can find interior silence even in the midst of exterior noise, and exterior silence is no guarantee that we will be free from interior noise!

 Another time, when she was living in Norway, Michelle tried staying in a hotel in a beautiful location for a retreat.
-But she found that the lack of prayerful focus around her made it difficult to be in retreat.
+But she found that the lack of prayerful focus around her made it difficult to be on retreat.

-If you don't know where to start, try asking people you know who have been on retreat.
-Or the website of the Retreat Association provides lists of retreat centres, organised by region of the UK, and links to their websites.
+If you don't know where to start, try asking people you know who have been on retreat – or the website of the Retreat Association provides lists of retreat centres, organised by region of the UK, and links to their websites.

-When you've decided where you want to go, then all that's left to do is to contact the retreat centre, or the guest sister/brother in the case of a religious community, and book yourself in.
+When you've decided where you want to go, all that's left to do is to contact the retreat centre, or the guest sister/brother in the case of a religious community, and book yourself in.
 In that sense, it's much like booking any other accommodation.